 Introduction #

-The Capstone Design Project aims to deliver value to all stakeholders; you - the project host, broader stakeholders, the student project team, and other associated teams.
-We define “value” as the complementary development of your project outcomes and the project’s governance, using a Systems Engineering approach.
-We don’t prescribe your project outcome, as each project will have different goals and challenges.
+The Capstone Design Project aims to create value to all stakeholders, including the project host, broader stakeholders, the student team, and other associated teams.
+Value is defined as the combined advancement of project outcomes and governance through a Systems Engineering approach.
+While the approach is consistent, project outcomes are not prescribed, recognizing that each project presents unique goals and challenges.

 Figure 1: Block diagram of the Many Eyes Process